 East Africa crisis

-Up to 16 million people across East Africa are on the brink of starvation.
+Millions of people across East Africa face a daily struggle to survive.
 They urgently need food and water supplies.

 This is no ordinary drought.
 It’s the worst ever experienced in the Sool region since 1974.